-Many medical students believe they will go to school, complete their residency, and then work until they are able to retire.
+Many medical students believe they will go to school, complete their residency, and then work until they can retire.
 However, if you become disabled, you may be unable to earn the income you were originally planning and since a physician’s career and income are dependent on their ability to provide a specialized service and perform specific duties, many insurance consultants believe that disability insurance is important coverage to have.

-If you become disabled and are unable to work, you will likely still have monthly financial obligations such as rent or mortgage payments, car payments, credit card expenses, student loan debt, child care costs, utilities, or a host of other financial obligations.
+If you become disabled and are unable to work, you will likely still have monthly financial obligations such as rent or mortgage payments, car payments, credit card expenses, student loan debt, childcare costs, utilities, or a host of other financial obligations.
 These expenses will not just disappear, so it’s essential to protect yourself, with the proper insurance, so that you will be able to continue paying your bills.

 Short- vs. Long-term Disability Insurance